-This delicious bowl of birria ramen features instant noodles cooked with succulent, shredded birria meat and a flavorful broth served with soft-boiled eggs and crunchy spring onion.
+This delicious bowl of birria ramen features instant noodles cooked with leftover succulent, shredded birria meat and a flavorful birria broth served with various toppings for a filling meal.

 - Deliciously spicy.
-If you enjoy savory, spicy food like Korean spicy noodles, this recipe will not disappoint.
+If you enjoy savory, pleasantly spicy food (like Korean spicy noodles) this recipe will not disappoint.
 Of course, if you aren’t a fan of intense spice, you can cut back on the spice by adding more broth.

 - Ramen noodles.
 Use your favorite brand of noodles, and of course, discard the flavoring packets because they aren’t needed.

 - Radish, fresh cilantro, and lime wedges.
 To garnish.

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.